CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Virtualization-Integrations/OVSDB-Server-High-Availability.md

 Before you configure OVSDB server high availability, make sure you have **two switches running Cumulus Linux in an MLAG configuration**.
 Cumulus Linux includes OVSDB server (`ovsdb-server`) and VTEPd (`ovs-vtepd`), which support {{<link url="VLAN-aware-Bridge-Mode" text="VLAN-aware bridges">}}.

 The following example configuration in the `/etc/network/interfaces` file shows the *minimum* MLAG configuration required (the MLAG peerlink configuration and the dual-connected bonds on the peer switches).
-The dual-connected bonds are identified in the NSX controller by their `clag-id` (single-connected bonds or ports are identified by their usual interface names prepended with the name of the particular switch to which they belong).
+The NSX controller identifies the dual-connected bonds by their `clag-id` (single-connected bonds or ports by their usual interface names prepended with the name of the particular switch to which they belong).
 When you create the Gateway Service for the dual-connected bonds (described in {{<link url="#configure-the-transport-and-logical-layers" text="Configuring the Transport and Logical Layers">}}, below), make sure to select the `clag-id` named interfaces instead of the underlying individual physical ports.
-All the logical network configurations are provisioned by the NSX controller.
+The NSX controller provisions all the logical network configurations.

 ```
 auto peerlink-3